nguernse/node-task-queue/README.md

 - `api` - This API takes requests on `/job` and submits a job.
 - `redis_queue` - This redis cache will store the jobs to be processed.
 - `queue_workers` - This is the workers that will process the jobs in the queue.
+- `nginx` - A proxy for the `browserless` services to handle scraping web pages.

 You can shutdown two ways: